twolodzko/tymwol.github.io/ml-checklist.md

    a. ***Ground truth evaluation**, where the predictions are compared to the labeled data,
       so that the drop in performance (model metrics, business metrics) would be observed in case of drift.*
    b. ***Input Drift Detection** means monitoring the distribution of the data over time.
+      This can be achieved by:*
+      - *Monitoring the summary statistics  (e.g. mean, standard deviation, minimum, maximum), or using formal tests ([K-S tests][ks], [chi-squared tests][chisq]) to detect anomalies in the input data.*
+      - *Compare the distributions of predictions made by the model on old vs new data (K-S test).*
-      This can be achieved by monitoring the summary statistics  (e.g. mean, standard deviation, minimum, maximum), or using formal tests ([K-S tests][ks], [chi-squared tests][chisq]) to detect anomalies in the input data.
-Another possibility is using domain classifier, i.e. a classification algorithm that tries to predict old vs new data, and if it is successful, it suggests that the data might have changed.*
+      - *Using domain classifier, i.e. a classification algorithm that tries to predict old vs new data, and if it is successful, it suggests that the data might have changed.*

-   *For more details see Chapter 7 from the [Introducing MLOps][mlops-book] book.*
+   *For more details see Chapter 7 from the [Introducing MLOps][mlops-book] book and the [A Primer on Data Drift & Drift Detection Techniques][drift-primer] whitepaper by Dataiku.*

  * Are there any potential feedback loops that need special monitoring?

-For example, if you are recommending videos to the users based on their viewing history, users would be more likely watch the videos you are serving them as recommendations.
+   *For example, if you are recommending videos to the users based on their viewing history, users would be more likely watch the videos you are serving them as recommendations.
+   As a consequence, your future data would be influenced by the recommendation algorithm, so if you re-trained the algorithm on such data, you would be amplifying the recommendations you already made.*

  * How would you be able to [access the metrics][metrics-jordan] (e.g. Kibana, Grafana, MLflow, Neptune)?
  * Who's going to monitor the metrics?

 ## 7. Can it be used?

+*At least some of those considerations should, and will, be made before starting the project, but before deployment you should ask the questions one more time.*

- * Do the benefits of using the model outweigh the cost of developing and deploying it?
+ * Do the benefits of using the model outweigh the cost of developing, deploying, and maintaining it?
  * What are the risks related to using the model (financial, business, legal, safety, reputational)?
  * Does using it comply with the regulations (e.g. [GDPR][gdpr])?
- * Did you make sure the model is not biased (e.g. race, gender)?
+ * Did you make sure the model is not biased (e.g. race, gender) or does not have any harmful side-effects?
  * If the model predictions would need to be audited (legal obligations), are you storing all the necessary artifacts (model code, parameters, data used for training)?